-Urgent Care services include Medically Necessary services by Network Provider and services provided at an Urgent Care facility including facility costs and supplies.
+Urgent Care services include Medically Necessary services by Network Provider and services provided at an Urgent Care Center including facility costs and supplies.
 Care that is needed after a Primary Care Provider's normal business hours is also considered to be Urgent Care.
+Your free Preventive Care Benefits may not be used at an Urgent Care Center.

 Members are encouraged to contact their Primary Care Provider for an appointment before seeking care from another Provider.
-If the Primary Care Provider is not available and the condition persists, call NurseWise, our nurse advice line, at 1-877-687-1197.
-NurseWise is available twenty-four (24) hours a day, seven (7) days a week.
+If the Primary Care Provider is not available and the condition persists, call the 24/7 Nurse Advice line, at 1-877-687-1197.
+The 24/7 Nurse Advice line is available twenty-four (24) hours a day, seven (7) days a week.
 A Registered Nurse can help you decide the kind of care most appropriate for your specific need.